ethanmaxey/automata_final_exam_guide/README.md

 > Construct a reduced dfa for the following extended regular expresion over {..}: Note: You must first determine nfas for the simple regular expressions the handle the logic operator (intersection).
 The answer must then be reduced.

 - Use [[this](https://cyberzhg.github.io/toolbox/nfa2dfa)] link to help convert regex to nfa.
+- Use https://aswaddev.github.io/dfa-minimizer/ to reduce your final DFA
 $$
 \text{Summer 2022 \quad over (0, 1)}\\quad
 $$